dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 /go/src/github.com/dharnitski/golang-codebuild/service (from $GOPATH)
 ```

-To see why that happens we need to add two lines to `buildspec.yml`:
+To see why build failed I added add two lines to `buildspec.yml` file:

 ```yml
       - echo CODEBUILD_SRC_DIR - $CODEBUILD_SRC_DIR
       - echo GOPATH - $GOPATH
 ```

-In build logs you can find these values:
+When you check logs you should see something like that:

     CODEBUILD_SRC_DIR - /tmp/src469578921/src
     GOPATH - /go

-CodeBuild drops source files in `tmp` location.
-That is fine for many languages where you can compile code in any location.
-Go is different.
-Code should be stored in right location under `$GOPATH`.
+CodeBuild is generic platform and it drops source files in some unique location.
+Path to this location defined in `$CODEBUILD_SRC_DIR` variable.
+Variable is available at build time, so you can build scripts to work with files.
+That setup is fine for many languages, if these languages do not enforce where source files should be stored.
+Go is different, it assumes that files located in right direction under `$GOPATH`.

-Unfortunately, CodeBuild does not allow control over `$CODEBUILD_SRC_DIR`.
-Instead, we have to copy source files to right location during `install` phase of build.
+Unfortunately, CodeBuild does not provide control over source code drop location.
+To put it into right place we can copy source files during `install` build phase.
+We can use `mkdir` to create folder and `cp` to move files:

+      mkdir -p ${GOPATH}/src/${PACKAGE}
+      cp -a ${CODEBUILD_SRC_DIR}/.  ${GOPATH}/src/${PACKAGE}

-After files are copied, we can call Go tools to compile code.
+After files placed, we can use Go tools to compile code.
+There is one issue though that we need to remember.
 CodeBuild runs each command in a separate shell against the root of source code folder.
-We have to set current dir in every command to execute it against files in GOPATH folder.
+That means that we cannot simply run `go buid` because it will be executed against original source code location.
+We also cannot set `cd` and use it later because every command resets context.
+We have to set current dir in every command to execute it against files in $GOPATH folder.

+Keeping files in right location has one additional benefit.
+Now we can use `go xxx ./...` commands to address all sub-packages in one command.

-Final version of buildspec.yml:
+This is final version of `buildspec.yml`:

 ```yml
 version: 0.1